 While tobacco products contain thousands of chemicals, only nicotine is responsible for causing a dependence.
 It’s not clear if it causes cancer.
 But other harmful chemicals that enter the body through the smoke cause various types of cancer.
 As a matter of fact, there is not a system in the body that smoking does not harm.

 When you take the first puff of the cigarette, a certain amount of nicotine enters the bloodstream quickly.
 This is in contrast to chewing tobacco.
 Then, it reaches the brain.

 Because it is soluble in oil, it can readily cross the biological barriers in the brain.
 This whole process takes approximately 10 seconds.

 Once inside the brain, it increases the activity of a brain chemical which they call dopamine.
-It then starts a series of physical and psychological symptoms.
+It then starts a series of physical and psychological symptoms of Nicotine use.
 The short-term effects of smoking are pleasurable and relaxing.
 Thus, making it the main reason why quitting smoking it is so difficult.

 Hope Without Commitment

 Find the best treatment options.Call our free and confidential helpline

 Treatment Is Fully Covered by Insurance In Most Cases

 In fact, many other addictive substances also work in a similar manner.
 That is by activating the dopamine pathway in the brain.